-You may have to keep an eye on the pizza after the ten-minute mark though to check it is not burning.
+In both methods, you have to keep an eye on your pizza though to check it is not burning.

 Treat yourself to a real portable pizza oven

-If you eat a lot of pizza this could be a great investment or gift.
-13″ or 16″ pizzas!
+If you eat a lot of pizza this could be a great investment or Christmas gift.
+They will do 13″ or 16″ pizzas!

 Authentic Italian Pizza Toppings